tabithablagdon/algorithms-data-structures-js/README.md

 # JavaScript-Functions

-Collection of JavaScript utlity functions, methods, algorithms, and simple games that I've written to learn JavaScript.
+Data structures implemented, algorithms that I've solved, and simple games that written.
 I have saved a lot of these snippets to refer back to in the future.